 A truism of economies is they tend to thrive when they have a large stable middle-class.
 In the mid-2010s, one of the most aggressive facts promoted about the Nigerian economy was that it had created a large and thriving middle-class.
 Many observers were sceptical but were called naysayers.
 Today we are all concerned about the future of our economies which has become incalculable due to the uncertain impacts of COVID-19; rising inequality, growing poverty, upward concentration of wealth, and climate change.
 Nigeria is facing such concerns and has a serious youth immiseration and deprivation problem.
+The culture of youth neglect has never been so insensitive.
 And yes, the middle class and the less well-off are the hardest hit.
 Upward mobility for the youth has become a phantom.

 The global mainstream and local media were keen in 2019, to tell the world 4.1 million Nigerian households, 2-6 per cent of the population, were earning middle-class incomes because they go to the shopping malls and spend.
 Spending not income was the driver of the boom.
 In 2020, an ominous year, those shopping malls were fleeing the country due to dwindling sales.
 Alas, Nigeria spends at least 50 per cent of GDP on servicing loans – the economy is struggling.
 The fastest-growing economic index for a nation is debt-interest payments.